Vivo perché vario

 The campaign debuted ahead of the 2025 Montagna Festival in Cuneo, gaining wide visibility across the province’s main centers.
 During the event, the four LAGs presented a fully informative program dedicated to Vivo perché vario.
 The installation along the city’s main street stood out for its visual impact and use of sustainable materials.

-In summer 2025, the project expanded further through an initiative by LAG Tradizione delle Terre Occitane, aiming to enrich the promotion of its territory with a booklet showcasing its many local specialties.
+In summer 2025, the project expanded further through an initiative by LAG Tradizione delle Terre Occitane, aiming to further promote its territory with a booklet showcasing its many local specialties.
 This publication, a free “travel booklet,” explores the Occitan valleys (Stura, Grana, Maira, Varaita, Po, Bronda, and Infernotto) through their iconic breeds and varieties, from Caraglio garlic to the Sambucana sheep.

 The booklet is also available in English and French, and will be distributed free of charge at tourist centers throughout the valleys.

-Recounting stories about traditions and recipes, curiosities, and new initiatives provides the perfect opportunity to communicate —in an amiable and informative voice— the environmental benefits linked to these local products: medicinal herbs support pollinators, valley pastures combine animal welfare with landscape protection, while rediscovering ancient grains has proven to be an entrepreneurial opportunity for local youth.
+By recounting stories about traditions and recipes, curiosities, and new initiatives, the booklet provides the perfect opportunity to communicate —in an amiable and informative voice— the environmental benefits linked to these local products: medicinal herbs support pollinators, valley pastures combine animal welfare with landscape protection, while rediscovering ancient grains has proven to be an entrepreneurial opportunity for local youth.

-Bellissimo curated the editorial concept, copywriting, and graphic design.
+Bellissimo curated the editorial concept, copywriting, and graphic design of the booklet.
+The English version can be downloaded here.